SarathLUN/Go-Web-Programming/16-docker-go/03-hello-go/README.md

 The Dockerfile must have FROM as the first instruction

-The FROM says what image your are building this image from.
+The FROM says what image you are building this image from.

 In most cases, you will start with an image to build your image.